f3at/feat/doc/introduction_to_feat.rst

 This technique would not work if we want to have the same protocol class registered by the factories with the different parameters.
 In our case the parameter which is changing is *protocol\_id*.
-Reminding our amqp strategy, the protocol\_id is used as a routing key for the direct binding created by agent for each of his *public interests*.
+Reminding our AMQP strategy, the protocol\_id is used as a routing key for the direct binding created by agent for each of his *public interests*.
 In our case every room will use different *protocol\_id*.
 Moreover the RoomCollector interest is being bound